qiuyeqiang/solid-waste-dataset/README.md

 # solid-waste-dataset
-This is a solid point cloud dataset
+This is a solid cloud data set, and more data will be uploaded later
-这个是固废的点云数据集